Histiophryne psychedelica (*)

 Description

-The psychedelic frogfish is different from many other anglerfishes in that it lacks a luring appendage on its forehead and pelvic fins and has a flat face with a mouth smaller than that of most anglerfishes and forward-facing eyes.
-This unique optical setup allows the fish to utilize the same kind of depth perception as humans, a trait rarely seen in fish.[2]
+The psychedelic frogfish is different from many other anglerfishes in that it has a tiny luring appendage on its forehead.
+It has a relatively flat face, and forward facing eyes[2] with a mouth smaller than that of most anglerfishes.

 The coloring of the skin is a pattern of yellowish brown or peach colored stripes.
 This pattern covers the entire fish, including its fins, except for the hidden skin that is exposed when the lips are stretched forward, which is pale in color.
 At the margins, the skin can appear to be turquoise, although the exact nature of this coloration is unclear.
 Unlike some frogfishes, the psychedelic frogfish's color never changes, even if the habitat changes, and its offspring maintain that color as well.[1]
 The fingerprint pattern, like the stripes on a zebra or the spots on a humpback whale's tail, is unique to each individual.
 This allows researchers to easily track multiple psychedelic frogfish in the wild and still identify them from any angle.[3]